Hearing with both ears

 For children, it can be hard to understand the teacher in class or the coach on the sports field.

-For adults, driving through traffic may be difficult.
+For adults, driving through traffic can be difficult.
+For both, crossing a busy road could prove dangerous.

 Avoid the head shadow effect